vercel/next.js/packages/next/README.md

 > module.exports = {
 >   typescript: {
 >     // !!
 WARN !!
->     // Dangerously allow Next.js to successfully build even if your project has
+>     // Dangerously allow production builds to successfully complete even if
->     // type errors.
+>     // your project has type errors.
 >     //
 >     // This option is rarely needed, and should be reserved for advanced
 >     // setups.
 You may be looking for `ignoreDevErrors` instead.